wroge/sqlt/README.md

 # sqlt - SQL Templates

 This module (ab)uses Go's template engine to create a SQL builder and ORM.
-Just take a look at it and let me know what you think of this approach.
+Just take a look at the code and let me know what you think of this approach.
 Might be dumb, but it surprisingly works pretty well.

 ```go